- A big responsability

 I understand the whole mimic reality logic but it can make the work of the artists really difficult.
 They probably want the lighting TDs to think like Directors of Photography rather than just throwing lights anywhere they want.

 But in my opinion this kind of workflow is too extreme for a PBR cartoon movie.
 I have never tested the following plugin Cine Tracer but it follows the same logic.

-On the Big Friendly Giant, at Weta Digital, it was forbidden to use an area light without mapping it!
+Some VFX companies even forbid you to use an area light without mapping it !
 It will not make your render any cheaper and probably bring some noise.
 But it brings you closer to reality.

 - Better sampling and will look better.